 I'm here to help.

 I deliver performance-based Websites, because page load time is just as important as displaying relevant content.
-This is the fastest way to get visitors to the information they want, helping your Website convert those clicks into sales.
-In contrast, a slower performing Website is more likely to frustrate visitors, causing them to "bounce" - visit a Website once and never return.
+This is also the fastest way to get visitors to the information they want, which means your Website is better at converting clicks into sales.
+In contrast, a slower performing Website is likely to frustrate visitors, converting them into "bounces" - visiting a Website once to never return.

 A one-second delay in page load time has been shown to cause a 7 percent loss in conversion and 11 percent fewer page views.
 For a Website earning $50,000 a day, that adds up to more than $1 million in lost sales each year! - PR Newswire

-These are some features & services I provide that will significantly improve your new Website's conversion rate...
+Building in Features that can significantly improve your Website's conversion rate...

-Yup, some Web designers charge a fee if you want to add more pages to your Website!
+Yes, some Web designers charge to add more pages to your Website!

-I design & code database-driven Websites from scratch.
-This means you can add pages any time you want, with no additional fees.
+I build database-driven Websites so you can add any number of pages, with no additional fees.

-A carefully thought-out contact form should be the backbone of your Website marketing - this is where sales leads are born!
+A contact form should be the backbone of your Website marketing strategy - this is where sales leads are born!

 I'm not a Web host provider, but I have enough experience to talk clients through hosting choices (shared, VPS, private, etc.) and options (e-mail, storage, bandwidth, etc.) to ensure a stable Website environment for years to come.